sardell/cui-ng/directives/cui-wizard/README.md

 ## Change Log 3/28/2016

 * Adds `.cui-steps` wrapper to the step-indicators to fix an issue where in IE and firefox the absolutely positioned bar would be taken into account for space-between.

+## Change Log 4/20/2016

+* Major rework that enables us to not need to replicate the markup to display the mobile stack.
+Instead, we just use expandables with `transition-speed="0"` when in desktop mode and those same expandables with `transition-speed="300"` in mobile-stack mode.
+This will allow us to use `tether`, `cui-popover` and other tether based directives much more reliably, since these usually depened on an element id to use as the target.